puravi-238/SAC-Web-Task-2022-23/README.md

 should contain ‘a’ and ‘i’ without ‘e’
 3. Write a query to display all employees information those who are without comm and with sal.
 4. Display all employees information from that job where average sal of job is less than 1200
-5. Display second highest salaried employee/employees complete information from EMP table.
+5. Display second highest salaried employee/employees complete information from EMP table.<br/>
+write all the command in single page(txt file,doc,doc) you can also add screenshots in it(not mandatory) and push it in github repositorie

 #### Que.
 6
 Nodejs Task | Application for the Jobs:<br/>